 Jenie pulls from personal and professional experiences as a second generation Taiwanese-Chinese American, queer woman of color, and descendant of working class immigrants.
 Prior to founding their business, Jenie worked in the museum industry, public education, and manufacturing sectors.
 Through their cross section of experiences, Jenie has become attuned to issues of artists’ labor, cultural power, and institutional accountability.
 They run a paid apprenticeship program and have thus far mentored 25 emerging artists.

-Jenie is currently living and working on the unceded lands of the Musqueam, Tsleil-Waututh, and Squamish peoples, in what is known as Vancouver, BC, and also Teejop (Madison, Wisconsin) on the lands of the Ho-Chunk peoples.
+Jenie Gao is the recently appointed Executive Director of Centre A: Vancouver International Centre for Contemporary Asian Art.
+They live on the unceded lands of the Musqueam, Squamish, and Tsleil-Waututh peoples, and are also based in Teejop (Madison, Wisconsin) on the lands of the Ho-Chunk peoples.

 Additional Info: